 The home is a brick arts and crafts bungalow built in 1928 with hardwood floors, four bedrooms, two bathrooms, and a detached 2-car garage.
 It also includes a fireplace, an enclosed porch, a fully finished basement, and a backyard.

 “When we decided to look for our dream house, we each had a list.
 And this house had them all,” Williams says.
 “My husband and I had just married about a week before the closing.
 Since we both are frugal and because the home met our needs, it was the best decision we could have made.”

 The only snafu or problem that arose was the decision of whether to get a home inspection or not.

 “We did find out that with a HUD home that things move quickly, and you have short windows of opportunity to get things done once you sign the purchase agreement,” she says.

 The couple had about 48 hours to get a home inspection completed.
 However, they would have had to pay for everything to be turned on for the inspection (gas, water, etc.), and then they would need to pay to have it turned off again, until the closing.

 “And even if the home inspector found something that we felt would be a problem moving forward, it would have been a moot point because we were under contract.
-And the only way for the contract to have been broke was if high levels of lead were found in the home,” she says.
-“So, We knew we loved the home, loved the price and since we had no children, we decided to forgo the inspection and simple move ahead with the deal.”
+And the only way can be broken is if high levels of lead were found in the home,” she says.
+“So, We knew we loved the home, loved the price, and since we had no children, we decided to forgo the inspection and simply move ahead with the deal.”